sqlmapproject/sqlmap/Usage.md

 Sometimes (e.g. for Microsoft SQL Server, Sybase and SAP MaxDB) it is not possible to dump the table rows straightforward by using `OFFSET m, n` mechanism because of lack of similar.
 In such cases sqlmap dumps the content by determining the most suitable `pivot` column (the one with most unique values) whose values are used later on for retrieval of other column values.

-Sometimes it is necessary to enforce the usage of particular `pivot` column (e.g. `--pivot-column=userid`) if the automatically chosen one is not suitable (e.g. because of lack of table dump results).
+Sometimes it is necessary to enforce the usage of particular `pivot` column (e.g. `--pivot-column=id`) if the automatically chosen one is not suitable (e.g. because of lack of table dump results).

 ### Save options in a configuration INI file

-Switch: `--save`
+Option: `--save`

 It is possible to save the command line options to a configuration INI file.
 The generated file can then be edited and passed to sqlmap with the `-c` option as explained above.